ramanshahdatascience/nerdydoc/README.md

   PR, it is difficult to confirm by inspection that the docs were re-built to reflect the latest version of the codebase.
 I'd love a solution that involves a single source of truth in version control rather than a codebase and a duplicative static website susceptible to stale-cache mistakes.
-But now that it can deploy from `master` (obviating the severe abuse of Git branching implicit in the `gh-pages` workflow), GitHub Pages is good, and I'm willing to commit a single duplicative build artifact to make use of it.
+Deploying documentation with the old `gh-pages` workflow involved severe abuse of Git branching, which I hated.
+But now that GitHub Pages can deploy from `master`, I feel what GitHub offers is good enough to justify a single duplicative build artifact.
 - `autodoc` makes it hard to surface a package's public API.
 By default, I am inundated with junk documentation of leading-underscore internal functions that the user is not supposed to know about.
 The natural naming surfaced by